montmartre paris

 Fantastic tour with a knowledgeable guide!

-Highly recommend booking Montmartre & Sacré Coeur walking tour!
+Highly recommend booking the Montmartre & Sacré Coeur walking tour!
 It was really nice to learn about Montmartre's interesting history and to explore some off-the-beaten-path areas.
 Our guide, Dean, was very funny and knowledgeable, and I would love to take another tour with him in the future.
 10/10!

 Samantha